learnlatex/learnlatex.github.io/ca/more-10.md

 ---
 layout: "lesson"
 lang: "en"
-title: "More on: Mathematics"
+title: "Més sobre: Mathematics"
 description: "This lesson show more amsmath alignment environments, how to make math bold, the math extension package mathtools, and using Unicode input for maths."
-toc-anchor-text: "More on: Mathematics"
+toc-anchor-text: "Més sobre: Mathematics"
 ---